 Standardized tests are just one of the many aspects of your application that we’ll consider as we get to know you and assess your “fit” with Dickinson, but we’ve found that students and families have a number of questions about this one part of the application process.
 The following information is meant to help you address your questions about standardized test scores.
 If you have questions about this or any other part of the application, contact your regional admissions counselor or e-mail us at firstname.lastname@example.org.
 We’re always here to help.

 Dickinson's long-standing test-optional policy provides you with a choice regarding the submission of standardized test scores.
 While many colleges and universities have only recently joined the test-optional movement, Dickinson has made the submission of SAT (Scholastic Assessment Test) or ACT scores optional for admission since 1996.
 This policy was designed for students who have demonstrated strong abilities in the classroom and who do not believe their standardized test scores accurately reflect their abilities.
-If you choose not to submit test scores, you must indicate so on #5 in Part 1, Dickinson Supplemental Form.
+If you choose not to submit test scores, you must indicate so on the Dickinson members page of the Common Application.
 Test score submission is required for all international students applying for admission.

 If you choose to submit standardized test scores, Dickinson accepts either the results from the SAT or the ACT.
 In reviewing SAT scores, primary consideration is given to the critical reading and math portions of the test.
 For the ACT, the composite score is given the most weight.

 Middle 50%: 27-31

 SAT II (Subject Test) scores are not required for admission to Dickinson although applicants may submit these scores as additional information in support of their application.

 To submit standardized test results, the following codes should be used: